ChatTheatre/thin-auth/README.md

 ### 12. Administering Your System

+Some additional work will be needed long-term to keep your system up to date.

+#### 12A.
+Updating Your Server

 If you ever want to retrieve the newest version of the thin-auth server code from GitHub, you can do so like this:
 ```
 # cd /var/www/html/user
 # git pull
 ```
+Obviously, you will need to restart the servers aftewrard; this can be done by killing the `server-auth.php` and `server-client.php` processes.
+They will restart from the crontab on the next minute.

+#### 12B.
+Maintaining Your Certs

 [TODO: certbot renew]